-Fotona's Light-Walker AT laser systems are now being offered with an optional green laser pointer for enhanced visibility.
-Dental and maxillofacial surgeons have expressed strong interest in this option, which makes their use of tipless handpieces more comfortable during soft-tissue surgical procedures.
-Using a green pointer beam with a dental laser shows the exact cutting line that the Er:YAG laser beam will perform.
-Even in the exceptionally high brightness of the treatment area, a green pilot beam will clearly indicate the surgical cut.
-PRINCE ALBERT AT IMAGINA Prince Albert of Monaco among the first to see X-Runner
+Fotona's LightWalker AT S laser systems are now being offered with a green laser pointer for enhanced visibility, along with a larger touch screen for easier operation.
+Dental Dental and maxillofacial surgeons have expressed keen interest in a green pointer option, which makes their use of tipless handpieces more comfortable during softtissue surgical procedures.
+Using a green pointer beam with a dental laser shows the exact cutting line that the Er: YAG laser beam will perform.
+Even in the exceptionally high brightness of the treatment area, a green pilot beam clearly indicates the path of the surgical cut.
+QSP[TM] LightWalker's QSPTM Mode Superiority Confirmed